 Referral of pain from other areas of the body

 Pain can be felt in the back that actually is being referred from another area in the body such as the hip, pelvis or other internal organs such as the stomach, liver, gall bladder.
 From taking an extensive history when assessing the client physiotherapists can help to determine whether your back pain is in fact coming from elsewhere.
 Then appropriate treatment can take place.

 Rheumatoid Arthritis is when the immune system goes haywire and attacks the body rather than defending it causing inflammation of the lining of the joints and tendons of the muscles.
 Affected joints in the body that have the arthritis become swollen, painful and stiff.
 Morning stiffness on waking is very common.
 Muscles around the joints often become weaker and doing certain activities of daily living can become more difficult.

 We can provide experienced physiotherapists to see you at home and work with you to help manage your condition.
 The first time the physiotherapist visits they will carry out a thorough assessment that includes looking at your mobility and walking aids, muscle strength, joint movement, posture and function.
 Following the assessment the physiotherapist will discuss any treatments they can provide and set goals with you to improve your general function and mobility and achieve the maximum potential in your home, work and social life.
-These treatments can include advice on ice, exercise programmmes, massage, taping, acupuncture and mobility programmes.
+These treatments can include advice on ice, exercise programmes, massage, taping, acupuncture and mobility programmes

 We can also provide occupational therapists to come to your home.
 They help people to regain the ability to carry out activities that have purpose and meaning to them and become or remain as independent as possible.
 Some of the services they can offer include: